genomicepidemiology/resfinder/README.md

 ResFinder identifies acquired antimicrobial resistance genes in total or partial sequenced isolates of bacteria.

+## Important if you are updating from a previous ResFinder version

+It is no longer recommended to clone the ResFinder bitbucket repository unless you plan to do development work on ResFinder.

+Instead we recommend installing ResFinder using pip as described below.

+There are several good reasons why the recommended installation procedure has changed, among those are the increasing size of the repository that has risen to several hundreds of megabytes, due to the long history of ResFinder.
+Its easier for users.
+And it makes sure your installation will be a tested release of the application.

 ## Content of the repository
 * run_resfinder.py     - Use this script to run ResFinder.
 * README.md            - This file.